FAQ: Eligibility Criteria & Benefits

 I am pregnant.
 Can I apply for CHIP for me or my unborn child?

 If you are under the age of 19, you can apply for CHIP for yourself, as long as you meet the eligibility criteria described above.
-If your unborn child needs insurance, you will need to wait until the child is born to apply for CHIP.
-But, we encourage you to start the application process prior to the birth.
-Depending on your income, your baby may be eligible for CHIP or Medical Assistance.
+If your unborn child needs insurance, the child may qualify for CHIP once they are born and we encourage you to apply for them at that time.
+However, we encourage you to start the application process prior to the birth as your baby may be eligible for CHIP or Medical Assistance.
 If you have health insurance, including CHIP, your baby may be covered under your insurance policy for 31 days after it is born.

 When I applied, my child received Medical Assistance coverage, but I want them to be on CHIP - what can I do?

-CHIP coverage is based on, among other things, household income.
+CHIP coverage is based on, household income, among other things.
 If your household income falls below CHIP income guidelines, your child will receive health insurance through Medical Assistance.
 In addition, if your child has one or more serious health conditions that require high-cost long term care, your child may be eligible for Medical Assistance.
 Medical Assistance provides a comprehensive benefits package to cover your child's medical needs.
-When you apply for either program, your application is sent to the appropriate program based on the information you provide.
+When you apply for either program, your application is sent to the appropriate program based on all available information and is subject to change if your income changes.
 You cannot choose one program over the other.
+However, if your income changes, you should provide documentation of that change to see if you qualify for a different program.

 My Medical Assistance benefits are going to end.
 Can I apply for CHIP?